-For safety reasons, when a young child is observed attempting to climb out of a crib and looking like they might succeed, it is time to move them out of the crib.
+For safety reasons, when a young child is observed attempting to climb out of a cot and looking like they might succeed, it is time to move them out of the cot.
 This usually occurs when your toddler is between 2 and 3½ years of age but could be as early as 18 months.

-When your little human is ready for their first big bed they may need some time to adjust to sleeping underneath sheets.
+When your little human is ready for their first big bed, they may need some time to adjust to sleeping underneath sheets.
 Let us introduce a Sleep Onesie to your sleepwear stash.
-This relaxed fitting onesie is suitable for adventurous 3 year olds who prefer sleepwear with freedom to move.
+This relaxed-fitting onesie is suitable for adventurous 3-year-olds who prefer sleepwear with the freedom to move.
 A perfect piece if your little one is toilet training or ready to graduate from their cot into a bed (and is likely to kick their sheets off).

 Whilst you don’t need to use blankets when wearing the Sleep Onesie, you may consider using a sheet, while they learn to pull the sheet up.
-Once they’ve gotten used to pulling sheets up, they can transition to blankets and pajamas as needed for the temperature in their room (no sooner than 3 years old).
+Once they’ve gotten used to pulling sheets up, they can transition to blankets, and pyjama’s as needed for the temperature in their room (no sooner than 3 years old).

 Now that your mini is in a big bed, they have access to other areas of the house during sleep times.
-Consider how safe the rest of their room and house is, in the event they wander out.
-Red Nose in Australia has some great guidelines to review to help you with this;
+Consider how safe the rest of their room and house is, in the event, they wander out.
+Red Nose have some great guidelines to review to help you with this;

 - Keep dangling cords, strings and mobiles out of reach as they could get caught around a child's neck